Home > Become a Notary > How to Become a Hawaii Notary

 How much does it cost to become a notary public in Hawaii?

-10. Order an errors and omissions insurance policy to protect yourself if a false claim is filed against you, or you are sued for unintentional mistakes as a notary.
-(This step is optional.)
+- An errors and omissions insurance policy (optional) to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Hawaii?

-A notary errors and omissions (E&O) insurance policy is optional in Hawaii and is not required to become a Hawaii notary public or to renew your notary commission.
-However, the American Association of Notaries strongly recommends that every Hawaii notary obtain a notary E&O insurance policy.
-This insurance protects you from a claim if a client sues you as a notary.
-A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a Hawaii notary public.
+A notary errors and omissions (E&O) insurance policy is not required to become a notary public in Hawaii or to renew your notary commission.
+However, the American Association of Notaries strongly recommends that every notary in Hawaii obtain a notary E&O insurance policy.
+A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a notary public in Hawaii.

 Do I need a notary bond to become a notary in Hawaii?

 Yes.
-An official surety bond in the amount of $1,000 is required for new and renewing notaries public.
-Each bond shall be approved by a judge of the circuit court.
-The surety on any such bond or bond continuation certificate shall be a surety company authorized to do business in the state of Hawaii.
-After approval, the bond or bond continuation certificate shall be deposited and kept on file in the office of the clerk of the circuit court of the judicial circuit in which the notary public resides.
+A Hawaii notary is required to maintain a four-year, $1,000 notary bond for the duration of the notary term.
+The bond must be approved by a judge of the circuit court.
+After approval, the bond must be deposited and kept on file in the office of the clerk of the circuit court of the circuit in which the notary public resides.

 Do I need to order a notary stamp in Hawaii?